reselbob/WorkingWithTheActorModel/BarrysPeanutsTemporalJava/readme.md

 # Implementing the flattened style of the Actor Model under Temporal

-This project demonstrates executing a Temporal Workflow behavior only using signals.
+This project demonstrates executing a Temporal Workflow behavior using signals only.
 Taking a "signal only" approach supports the principle of the Actor Model that states that communication between actors is facilitated via messaging only.
+In Temporal a message is called a signal.
 Temporal supports signaling out of the box.

 Intrinsic to the Temporal framework are the Temporal Server and Worker.

 You can think of the Temporal Server as a repository for storing information about the state of the workflow as well as being the message broker that manages messages relevant to the given workflow’s operation.